gitoldi/PSModule-Base/README.md

 * Setup and use GitHub.
 * Get familiar with and use [ModuleBuilder](https://github.com/PoshCode/ModuleBuilder) to prepare to create a module.
-    * A way of working to enable building a <module>.psm1 and use some sort of versioning.
+    * A way of working to enable building a <module>.psm1 and use versioning (if required).
 * So this repo only contains the files to *build* the module.

 Thoughts: